unfor19/aws-webui/docs/ServicePage.md

 ### onClickedSet()

-The event `clickedEdit` is emitted from the child component `TableComponent`.
+The event `clickedSet` is emitted from the child component `TableComponent`.
 This event is triggered upon "inline-editing".

 **Syntax**